• How long does the process take?

 The test taker and SCA’s certification director are the only two people who receive notification of the test score.
 Test scores are not shared with anyone else.

 • When do I find out if I passed or failed?
-Do I get my exact score?
-Do I find out what I got wrong?

 • How were the questions and answer options on the test developed?